PETROCHEM CANADA•WEST 2023

 Alberta is Canada’s largest refining and petrochemical cluster.
 With the province's abundant feedstock and transportations systems, this sector is poised to continue growing.

-New and existing operators are taking advantage of Alberta’s energy resources and new government incentive programs to build new plants and expand operations, making Alberta the a world hotspot for petrochemical and refining investment and growth.
+New and existing operators are taking advantage of Alberta’s energy resources and new government incentive programs to build new plants and expand operations, making Alberta a world hotspot for petrochemical and refining investment and growth.

-Speakers Include:
+2024 Speakers

 EXHIBITION